ENCODE-DCC/kentUtils/README.md

 Install utilities
 ====================

-   The binaries are built into ./userApps/bin/
+   The binaries are built into ./bin/
-   To install them in a global bin/ directory, copy them to a desired location, e.g.:
+   To install them in a global bin/ directory, copy them to a desired location, for example:

-      sudo rsync -a -P ./userApps/bin/ /usr/local/bin/kentUtils/
+      sudo rsync -a -P ./bin/ /usr/local/bin/kentUtils/

    The destination bin/kentUtils/ should be its own unique directory to avoid overwriting same-named binaries in a standard bin/ directory.